What modules will I study?

 The programme is a self-contained programme in itself, but also provides an ideal platform for students who subsequently wish to continue their training and study for a PhD.
 The research and practical skills developed through course and particularly the experience of research in the major research project mean that you will be well prepared and able to make a flying start in your PhD.

-This programme offers the possibility (subject to satisfactory performance) to transfer directly into year 2 of the interdisciplinary PSIBS 4-year integrated PhD programme.
+This programme offers the possibility (subject to satisfactory performance) to transfer directly into year 2 of the interdisciplinary Sci-Phy-4-Health 4-year integrated PhD programme.

-Alternatively the programme provides a solid foundation for entry into year 1 of our three year PhD programmes at the interface between chemistry and biomedicine, which could be undertaken in the context of the PSIBS Doctoral Training Centre.
+Alternatively the programme provides a solid foundation for entry into year 1 of our three year PhD programmes at the interface between chemistry and biomedicine, which could be undertaken in the context of the Research and Training Centre in Physical Sciences for Health.

-Students wishing to transfer into the 4-year PSIBS integrated PhD at the end of this MRes programme must have achieved and average of 60% or more in their taught modules and 60% or more in their research project, and must have the approval of the PSIBS steering committee and the University.
+Students wishing to transfer into the 4-year Sci-Phy-4-Health integrated PhD at the end of this MRes programme must have achieved and average of 60% or more in their taught modules and 60% or more in their research project, and must have the approval of the Sci-Phy steering committee and the University.
 They will be expected to have integrated some computational practical experiences into their research projects.
-These students will forgo the MRes qualification and instead proceed directly into year 2 of the PSIBS integrated PhD.
-In year 2, alongside their PhD research and other PSIBS training activities they will additionally take PSIBS module LM Computational Tools for Modelling and Analysis (06 22313) and some aspects of LM PSIBS Advanced Professional, Transferable and Research Skills (03 22311) so as to gain the full experience of the PSIBS training programme.
+These students will forgo the MRes qualification and instead proceed directly into year 2 of the Sci-Phy integrated PhD.
+In year 2, alongside their PhD research and other Sci-Phy training activities they will additionally take Sci-Phy module LM Computational Tools for Modelling and Analysis (04 26644) and some aspects of LM PSIBS Advanced Professional, Transferable and Research Skills (03 22311) so as to gain the full experience of the Sci-Phy training programme.

 What sort of careers does the programme equip me for?

-The course will enable you to broaden your skill base and equip yourself for a career at the interface between Chemistry, Biology and Medicine, in industry, hospitals or research centres.
+The course will enable you to broaden your skill base and equip yourself for a career atthe interface between Chemistry, Biology and Biomedicine, in industry, hospitals or research centres.

-The course also develops your skills in a variety of other areas, such as how to research a topic in the literature, how to design practical experiments, tackling and solving unfamiliar problems, report writing, oral presentations and communicating with the public.
+You will develop your skills in a variety of areas, such as how to research a topic in the literature, how to design practical experiments, tackling and solving unfamiliar problems, report writing, oral presentations and communicating with the public.
 You will develop your skills of critical analysis and evaluation of methods and hypotheses, team working and independent learning, and computer skills.

 These are all key skills used in many jobs and these skills will position you to tackle a wide spectrum of different careers in the marketplace (for example journalism, accountancy and finance, analysts, marketing, sales) should you decide not to pursue a career in science or healthcare, or you should elect to change direction mid-careers.